ToCodeLife/notejam/README.rst

 Notejam project
 ***************

-Do you know django/lavarel/symfony/etc and want to try rails/flask/pyramid/etc?
-The easy way to start up with a new framework is to compare it with frameworks you already know.
+Do you know django/yii/symfony/... and want to try rails/flask/pyramid/...?
+One of the most easiest way to start up with a new framework is to compare it with frameworks you already know.

 Notejam is a simple web application (more than just Hello World) implemented using different popular server-side frameworks.